 Carrot, Karat or Carat?

-When we measure or eat vegetables, gold and gemstones, we have three possible homophones.
-They sound the same but mean something entirely different.
-As prospectors, we need to understand the differences between a carrot, a carat and a karat; otherwise we may end up paying way too much for vitamin A.
+When we think of carrots, gold & gemstones, we may think of three homophones that sound the same but mean something entirely different.
+Prospectors need to understand the differences between a carrot, a carat and a karat; otherwise we may end up paying way too much for an ounce of vitamin A.

 Karat on the other hand, has little to do with rabbits, unless you purchase a gold pendant in the shape of a rabbit.
 Karat refers to purity of gold used in jewelry.
 If you are a gold prospector, you should know how much gold, silver and other purities are in that gold nugget you are standing on.